IMBIE/imbie/readme.md

-# IMBIE Processor
+# IMBIE2 Processor

 ## Installation

 ### Installing Dependancies

-The IMBIE processor requires some additional python libraries.
+The IMBIE2 processor requires some additional python libraries.
 A list of the these can be found in the file `requirements.txt`.

-These libraries should be installed before installing the IMBIE processor.
+These libraries should be installed before installing the IMBIE2 processor.
 This can be done via `pip`, the python package manager, using the command: